“Bold, ambitious, brave, congrats!” -- John Thorn, Official Historian of Major League Baseball

-For some years I have tried to imagine what "Casey at the Bat" would have been like, if written by other bards and poets of his age.
-Since 2012 when I began laboring in the deep background of Ernest Thayer's life and work, I have occasionally been sidetracked by such whimsies (I have also tried to imagine what Macaulay's "Horatius" would have been like, if written by Ernest Thayer.
+For some years I have tried to imagine what "Casey at the Bat" would have been like, if written by other bards and poets of the era.
+Since 2012 when I began laboring in the deep background of Ernest Thayer's life and work, I have occasionally been sidetracked by such whimsies.
+(I have also tried to imagine what Macaulay's "Horatius" would have been like, if written by Ernest Thayer.
 As a result of that attempt I am now convinced that Thayer's version would have been far superior to the original!
-See "Horatius ad pontem" in "Two Peoples Divided by a Common Ballad.")
+See "Horatius ad pontem" in "Two Peoples Divided by a Common Ballad." )

 But the Whitman project was daunting, because as an admirer of Whitman's astonishing originality, I felt that a parody of his style would remain overshadowed by the author's mastery and tainted by irreverence.
 But this year, inspired by John Thorn and the perennial promise of Opening Day on March 26, 2020, I proposed to try a version of Whitman's "Casey" that would use his own unique phrasing and even, for the most part, his words verbatim.